-Georgia Tech undergraduates are invited to apply for the the Biomolecular Engineering, Science, and Technology (BEST) Study Abroad Program in Lyon, France for 2021.
+Undergraduates are invited to apply for the the Biomolecular Engineering, Science, and Technology (BEST) Study Abroad Program in Lyon, France for 2023.
 The BEST-Lyon program combines study at Georgia Institute of Technology, the premier science and engineering institution in the southern U.S., with a summer experience at CPE-Lyon University, a university rich in history in the chemical sciences, engineering, and technology.
 Participants can explore the inventions of Louis Pasteur, Victor Grignard, Pierre and Marie Curie while studying in France's "second-city", Lyon.
-Transient students are also welcome to apply to the program.

-Students may earn 5-8 GT credits from the following courses as part of this ~ 8-week study abroad program:
+Students may earn up to 6-8 semester credits from the following courses as part of this Georgia Tech faculty-led study abroad program:

 - CHEM 2311 RBT-Organic Chemistry I, 3 credits